Have You Seen?

 Have You Seen? is the second studio album by American rapper Rampage.
-It was released on June 6, 2006 via Sure Shot Recordings.
+It was released on June 6, 2006, via Sure Shot Recordings and Flipmode Entertainment.
 Audio production of the twenty-seven-track record was handled by Felony Muzik, Prayon, Mac G, The Boogiii Men, DJ Scratch, The Neptunes, Turay, Yountie Strickland, and DJ Blaze.
 Sean Paul, Lady Day, City Boyz, DJ Kool, Hollywood Dave made guest appearances on the album, as well as Rampage's Flipmode Squad bandmate Busta Rhymes.